-- In Office 365, click Admin, and then in the left navigation pane, click Users and groups.
+- Click Admin, click Office 365, and then in the left navigation pane, click users and groups.

 - In the list of users, locate the user accounts that you want to test, and then select Display Name.
 Check that each user account has the required licensing for the Office 365 resource.

-If a user account that you want to test isn't listed, Active Directory synchronization may be syncing the account to Windows Azure Active Directory (Windows Azure AD).
+If a user account that you want to test isn't listed, Active Directory synchronization may be syncing the account to Azure Active Directory (Azure AD).

 Note If the user account has an on-premises mailbox, an Office 365 mailbox isn't created.
 This specific resource remains unavailable, even when the user account is licensed for Exchange Online.

-- Office 365 subdomain doesn't inherit parent domain's federation settings
+- Subdomain doesn't inherit parent domain's federation settings

-When a subdomain, such as subdomain.contoso.com, is added to the Office 365 portal before its parent domain, for example contoso.com, the subdomain automatically inherits the parent domain’s federation status.
+When a subdomain, such as subdomain.contoso.com, is added before its parent domain, for example contoso.com, the subdomain automatically inherits the parent domain’s federation status.
 To determine the inheritance status, follow these steps:

 ) by using an Office 365 admin user account.
 You can use a managed account if this is required.